-While additional research is on-going to identify all of the anti-depressant mechanisms of action, experimental models and clinical trials alike have shown that treatment with St. John's wort delivers positive response rates for mild to moderate depression (Can 2011; Kim 1999; Linde 1996).
+While additional research is ongoing to identify all of the antidepressant mechanisms of action, experimental models and clinical trials alike have shown that treatment with St. John's wort delivers positive response rates for mild-to-moderate depression.199-201

-Unfortunately, potential side effects associated with St. John's Wort deprive many depressives of its benefits.
+Unfortunately, potential side effects associated with St. John's wort deprive many depressives of its benefits.